Stocks wobble on Wall Street as investors review earnings

 AP Business Writer

-Stocks wobbled in midday trading on Wall Street Thursday as investors reviewed the latest earnings reports from retailers and an update on the employment market.
+Stocks wobbled in afternoon trading on Wall Street Thursday as investors reviewed the latest earnings reports from retailers and an update on the employment market.

 Roughly 70% of the benchmark S&P 500 companies fell, but gains by several large technology companies helped offset losses in other sectors.